handsontable/handsontable/docs/content/guides/cell-functions/cell-validator.md

 :::

-Edit the above grid to see callback
+Edit the above grid to see the `changes` argument from the callback.

 **Note:** Please keep in mind that changes in table are applied after running **all validators** (both synchronous and and asynchronous) from **every** changed cells.